-The availability of funding from Grant Receipts under each Grant Letter of Intent is subject to Congressional authorization and appropriation and to sequestration under current federal deficit reduction legislation.
-In the event that the FAA Extension, Safety and Security Act of 2016 expired without a longterm reauthorization or another short-term extension, during such period FAA programs would be unauthorized, including FAA programs providing funding for O'Hare.
-A statutory restriction on total obligating authority in a future federal Fiscal Year due to changes in statutory program authorization or appropriation act restrictions may necessitate a reduction by the FAA in apportionment funds, in discretionary funds, or both.
-A concurrent reduction in the maximum eligible grant installments payable in such federal Fiscal Year under the Grant Letter of Intent may result.
-In such event, the Grant Letter of Intent provides that the ratio of the discretionary fund component of each installment, as reduced, to such component prior to reduction, shall be not less than the ratio of the discretionary funds newly available for obligation in the federal Fiscal Year in which such reduction occurs, to the total discretionary funds made available for obligation in the federal Fiscal Year in which the Grant Letter of Intent was issued.
-The Grant Letter of Intent also provides that payment of the amount of any such reduction in a grant installment shall be deemed to be deferred to the following federal Fiscal Year, subject again to the availability of funds and statutory authority.
+To the extent that any portion of the funding assumed in the plan of finance for capital projects at O'Hare is not available as anticipated, the City may be required to issue Additional Senior Lien Bonds to pay the costs of such capital projects and to increase airline rates and charges to pay debt service on such Additional Senior Lien Bonds and to fund the required coverage thereon.
+As an alternative to issuing Additional Senior Lien Bonds, the City may ultimately decide not to proceed with certain capital projects or may proceed with them on a different schedule, producing different-results than those included in the projections/shown in the Report of the Airport Consultant at the term of a different schedule, active generating and the equivalence of the Airport Consultant at the term of the additional schedule at the generating of the Airport Consultant at the term of the additional schedule at the term of the Airport Consultant at the term of the additional schedule at the term of the Airport Consultant at the term of the term of the additional schedule at the term of term of the term of term of term of terms of the term of terms of terms constitutThe availability of funding from Grant Receipts) under the Grant Letter of Intent is subject to Congressional-authorization-and-appropriation-and-to-sequestration-under-current-federal-deficit-reduction legislation!
+In the event that the FAA Extension; Safety and Security Act of 2016 expired without a longterm reauthorization or another short-term extension, during such period FAA programs would be unauthorized, including FAA: programs providing funding for O'Hare.
+(A statutory restriction on total obligating authority in a future: Federal: Fiscal: Year due to changes in istatutory program authorization or appropriation actorestrictions in apportion may necessitate as reduction by the FAA in apportionment funds, in discretionary funds, or both.
+A concurrent reduction in the maximum eligible grant installments payable in such Federal Fiscal Year under the Grant Letter of Intent may result.
+In such event, the Grant Letter of Intent provides that the ratio of the discretionary fund component of each installment, as reduced, to such component prior to reduction, shall be not less than the ratio of the discretionary funds newly available for obligation in the Federal Fiscal Year in which such reduction occurs, to the total discretionary funds made available for obligation in the Federal Fiscal Year in which the Grant Letter of Intent was issued.
+The Granty Letter of Intent also provides that payment of the amount of any such reduction in a grant installment shall be deemed to be deferred to the following Federal Fiscal Year, subject again to the availability of funds and statutory authority.
+Contracted to the local test to the test of the test of the test of the 1 H + H + H + Sec.
+1 · · · · · · . ..

 Federal funding is also impacted by sequestration, a budgetary feature first introduced under the federal Budget Control Act of 2011.
-Unless changed by the United States Congress from time to time, sequestration is a multi-year process and could continue to affect FAA, TSA and Customs and Border Control ("CBP") budgets and staffing, resulting in staffing shortages and traffic delays and cancellations at airports across the United States.
+Unless changed by the United States Congress from time to time, sequestration is a multi-year process and could continue to affect FAA, Transportation Security Administration ("TSA"), and Customs and Border Control ("CBP") budgets and staffing, resulting in staffing shortages and traffic delays and cancellations at airports across the United States.
 See "FEDERAL LEGISLATION, STATE ACTIONS AND PROPOSED SOUTH SUBURBAN AIRPORT-Federal Legislation."